go-godo/godo/README.md

 Task names may add a "?" suffix meaning only run once even when watching

-    // build once regardless of number of dependees p.Task("build?", func() {})
+    // build once regardless of number of dependents p.Task("build?", func() {})

 Task options